 The image below displays two connected funnels with three key parts, the experiences that build trust, the moment of purchase and the experiences that keep trust – loyalty.

 Building brand trust.

 The top half of the funnel focuses on building brand trust.
 In this scenario, the individual is becoming more familiar with the brand.
 Each new experience presents the opportunity to build a trusting relationship.
 Eventually, that relationship culminates in a transfer of value – a purchase.

 This action is a defining moment in a relationship that signifies a level of comfortability and trust, in which value can be exchanged between the brand and the customer.

 Keeping brand trust.

 No matter if you are a new brand introducing yourself to a niche audience or a well-established brand with customers spanning generations – all experiences matter.
 Ignoring or disregarding one of the levels in the Experience Realm can throw off continuity in how your brand represents itself.
-More importantly, neglecting to support those who have found enough trust in you to purchase, creates a volatile imbalance that could culminate in brand detractors – a whole new world of problems.
+More importantly, neglecting to support those who have found enough trust in you to purchase, creates a volatile imbalance that could culminate into brand detractors – a whole new world of problems.

 All experiences matter and it’s up to brands to find the right ways to connect with their audiences, users and/or customers.

 If you have any questions or would like further clarity on anything from above, please don’t hesitate to reach out.
-Also, if you have your own take on the topic of “experience,” I would love to know your perspective – email@example.com.
+Also, if you have your own take on the topic of “experience,” I would love to learn your perspective – email@example.com.